 - Shape and Design

 - Cone: Reusable cone filters are made for smaller coffee makers with cone designs for the filter.
-These filters are a bit more difficult to lift out so it’s important that they have good grips.
+These filters are a bit more difficult to lift out so they must have good grips.
 They generally work better for drip coffee machines, too.

-- Pour over models: These are reusable filters that are designed to perch above a cup and naturally produce drip-based coffee through gravity.
+- Pour-over models: These are reusable filters that are designed to perch above a cup and naturally produce drip-based coffee through gravity.
 They have a significantly different design than other filters that make it easy to control the filter and adjust for different cup sizes.
+On the other hand, you could just use this filter-type with the best pour-over coffee makers.

 How are you going to lift and clean the filter to brew coffee again?
 Look for handles, silicone grips, or tabs that make it easy to lift the filter safely, empty it, and rinse it out for next time.
 Not all filters do a good job of including grips.